ni/nimble/packages/nimble-components/src/menu-button/menu-button.spec.md

 -   When the menu is open, the inner toggle-button will have `aria-expanded="true"`.
 -   [Optional] The inner toggle-button will have `aria-controls` set to the ID of the menu.
     -   As this is optional, this will not be configured in order to reduce the amount of manipulation required on the slotted menu element.
--   The menu will have `aria-labelledby` set to the ID of the inner toggle-button.
+-   The menu should have an `aria-label` configured on it.
-    -   Open issue: Is it acceptable to modify the slotted menu element to add the `aria-labelledby` attribute?
-Alternatively, the `aria-label` could be set, but this would require first determining the content of the inner toggle-button, which is not ideal.
+    -   Open question: Is this the responsibility of the client?

 ### Globalization